akanadocs/akanadocs.github.io/sp/platform-monitoring.md

 [ "$result" -a $result -gt 10 ] && ERROR_MSG=${ERROR_MSG}"MSG_QUEUE is more than 10 in $db database: ${result}${NL}"
 ```

+**Resolution**: Inspect the container logs to see why emails are failing

 If an email continually fails delivery for some reason, this can be detected by inspecting the DELIVERYATTEMPTS field in the MSG_QUEUE table.
 This script will send an alert if more than 10 delivery attempts have been made:

 ```